 The College of Arts and Sciences is challenged to meet the funding demands of the rigorous, individualized programs that impact student learning outside the classroom.
 In order for use to sustain these programs the college is looking to build a $1 million endowed fund – Beyond the Classroom: An Endowment for Student Research and Learning.
 Reaching the $1 million goal will enable the College of Arts and Sciences to provide approximately $40,000 every year to support high-impact student learning experiences that take our students beyond the classroom.

 “The creation of this endowment will significantly bolster our student learning experiences beyond the traditional classroom. ”

-– Dr. Keith Mellinger, Dean of the College of Arts & Sciences
+– Dr. Keith Mellinger, Dean

 - High quality, yet often unpaid, internships

 - Registration for, and often travel to, conferences to present research findings